-Almost all six months old babies are ready to start eating solid foods.
-Start gradually with a few tablespoons of pureed fruits like banana, avocado; pureed veggies; and whole-grain cereal such as oatmeal cereal and brown rice cereal.
+Almost all six months old, babies are ready to start eating solid foods.
+Start gradually with a few tablespoons of pureed fruits like banana and avocado; pureed veggies; and whole-grain cereal such as oatmeal cereal and brown rice cereal.
 Keep changing the food every 3 or 4 days to keep things interesting for your baby.

 - Sippy cups:

 You may begin to introduce your baby to a plastic and unbreakable sippy cup.
 At this stage, she will mainly play with it and won’t be able to suck anything from it.
 Let her spill the contents of the up as that will help her to associate drinks with the cup.
 Start with giving only water in the cup as it will be less messy and will also be good for her oral hygiene.

 The amount and the pattern of your 6-month-old sleeping will also depend on your baby.
 While some babies can sleep throughout the night or for long stretches, some babies remain cat-nappers sleeping for shorter stretches at a time.

 Generally, 6-month-old babies tend to sleep for 14 hours every day.
 10 of those hours are covered at night while the rest 4 hours are covered in 2 naps during the day.
 Most 6-month-old babies don’t take that third nap during the evening anymore.
 Consider introducing a storytime, as babies learn many skills through storytime.